 Why Save for College?

-College is an investment for a lifetime - the gift of a college education can open the door to a world of opportunity for your child or grandchild.
+The gift of a college education is an investment that will last a lifetime and can open the door to a world of opportunity for your child or grandchild.
 Saving, even a little at a time, can make a big difference down the road.
 With the cost of a college education continuing to increase, the key is to start saving early and regularly.

 Rising Cost of Education

-According to the College Board, the average cost for tuition and fees at four-year public institutions has increased nearly 51% over the last 10 years (after adjusting for inflation), and these costs will almost certainly continue to rise.
+According to the College Board, the average cost for tuition and fees at four-year public institutions has increased 225% over the last 30 years (after adjusting for inflation), and these costs will almost certainly continue to rise.
 Saving for college can help with the increasing cost of a college education and help you be financially prepared when your children are ready for college.

 Saving Even A Little Can Go A Long Way